simongarton/AdventOfCode/readme.md

 ## 2024

+## Day 7: Bridge Repair

+A good challenge, but grumpy with myself.
+Take an array of numbers and some operators, and see if you can combine them in a way to get to an answer.
+For part 1 I spent far too long trying to work out how to get combinations; for part 2 I merrily spent half an hour solving a slightly different (and much harder) question - but reviewing the challenge, it did say what I should have done.

 ## Day 6: Guard Gallivant

 Excellent.
 A map with obstructions, and you have to map out where a guard walks, following certain rules.
 Part 2